Baltimore City: Arts and Neighborhoods of Charm City

 The menu is a witty mix of comfort foods, molecular gastronomy, and unusual combinations of flavors, divided into “Little,” “Small,” “Big” and “In Between” categories.
 The Food Market elevates grazing to high art, compelling you to return to try everything you missed.

-Baltimore City Hotels
+Artsy Baltimore Hotels

 Guest Room Royal Sonesta Baltimore MD